Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 ### Creating a Pod

 There are a few ways of creating a pod.
-One of the fastest ways is using the command `kubectl run` make use of this command to create a pod with the image you created earlier (`app:v1`).
+One of the fastest ways is using the command `kubectl run` make use of this command to create a pod with the image you created earlier.  `app:v1` for docker desktop and `localhost/app:v1` for podman desktop and.

 <details>

-<summary>Tip 1 </summary>
+<summary>Tip 1</summary>

 Don't forget to use the commandline argument `--port` to expose the port opened by the application.